Tree Service Companies, a view from the inside

-This is a stark contrast to only a decade ago when someone who was looking to have their trees trimmed had to do some diligent searching to find a tree service provider.
+Not so long ago a person who was looking to have their trees trimmed might have had to do some diligent searching to find a capable tree service provider.

-It takes much more than a chainsaw and chipper to perform tree care the proper way.
-The surgence of tree care companies came as a result of the many wind storms that has wreaked havoc upon our trees in recent years.
-These storms came at a time when unemployment was at its highest, attracting people looking for work who figured doing residential tree work couldnt be much different than cutting firewood as they had been doing in their spare time - moving from their yards to the many neighborhoods that dot the Forest, Smith Mtn.Lake area..
+Recent storms came at a time when unemployment was high, attracting people looking for work who figured doing residential tree work couldnt be much different than cutting firewood as they had been doing in their own yards - moving from their yards to the many neighborhoods that dot the Forest, Smith Mtn.Lake area..

 The usually young entrepreneurs then realized that the already established and reputable tree companies were charging premiums for their services.

-Statistics prove this in that the recent surgence of tree services has sent the mortality rate of tree service workers through the roof, and limbs through the tops of houses and garages as well - many times the entire tree itself, I hear all too often.
+Statistics prove this.
+In fact, it shows that the recent surgence of new tree services has sent the mortality rate of tree workers through the roof, and limbs through the tops of houses and garages as well - many times the entire tree itself.

 - Make sure the person has at least 8 yrs of on the job experience.
 It takes years and years of practice, study, and real life happenings through trial and error to learn the tree care proffession.
-ANYTHING LESS AND YOU ARE PUTTING YOURSELF AT RISK BY HIRING THEM...4 YRS IS NOT ACCEPTABLE, NOR 6, NOR 7...8 PREFERRABLY OR MORE !
+ANYTHING LESS AND YOU ARE PUTTING YOURSELF AT RISK BY HIRING THEM... !

 - Ask to see pictures of past work performed.

 - Ask for references or check their ratings and be sure to follow up on this.
 Anything less than a five star rating should raise your eyebrows.